 (Speakers of the International Refugee Freedom of Religion Professional Seminar are discussing and speaking)

-The third spokesman was Linda Wang, a representative of.
+The third spokesman was Linda Wang, a representative of the Church of Almighty God.
 She felt grateful to attend this seminar.
 And she said China was powerful outside, but it stretched out its evil hand to everywhere.
 She also said because of religious suppression in China, her mother was detained and her father committed suicide because he couldn’t bear the persecution of the CCP.
 After experiencing these sufferings, she had seen clearly the substance of the CCP.
 She said, “China just respects the freedom of belief on the surface, but it uses ‘keep the social order’ as an excuse to suppress religious belief.
 The CCP designates Christianity as evil cult, expels preachers, arrests and imprisons Christians and even kills Christians without the least hesitation.”

 The fourth spokesman was Kim Jeong-Ae.
 This author talked about her hard life in North Korea, and her mood after fleeing North Korea because of the current situation of dictatorship in North Korea.